sib-swiss/AWS-docker/README.md

 9003	jzoetemelk	LadwVbiYY4rH0S5TjeI=
 ```

 Once deployed, the jupyter notebook or rstudio server will be available through `[HOST IP]:[PORT]`.
-If you want to have both rstudio server and jupyter notebook running on the same instance, you can generate two tab-delimited files (on for rstudio and one for jupyter) and give them the same passwords for convenience. **Note that each container uses a single port, so the files should contain different ports!**
+If you want to have both rstudio server and jupyter notebook running on the same instance, you can generate two tab-delimited files (one for rstudio and one for jupyter) and give them the same passwords for convenience. **Note that each container uses a single port, so the files should contain different ports!**

 ### Deploy containers based on jupyter notebook